wilsonbl/hydrogrow/README.md

 Updates the local display and backend database with sensor, watering, and fault information.

 The main hardware code can be found at hydrogrow/hardware/HardwareCode.py

+## Node

+**Firmware running on the ATmega328p microcontrollers on the nodes.**

+Contains run_node.c, which uses UART (uart_functions) to read in a command from the base station PCB.

+If asked, it polls water level sensors and sends back the water level values.

+If asked, it opens and closes the node's valve.

+Compiles and uploads without a bootloader using the Makefile provided.

+Requires avr-dude and avr-gcc to be installed.